 - Commercial Kitchen Cooking Equipment

 - KNOX-BOX Security Program

 - About Us

 |For more information on our programs, please call (785) 830-7000.|

 This program is currently overseen by Chaplain Paul Taylor, who was appointed in 1997.
 His duties include conducting critical incident debriefings, counseling victims families and emergency personnel and training department personnel on stress management.

 |Coroner Scene Investigations

 This program has been in existence since 1995.
 All deaths that occur in Douglas County that meet certain criteria require investigation by the Coroner's Office.
 The team is made up of members from the department trained as medicolegal death investigators and investigate on behalf of the Douglas County Coroner's Office.

-To find out how to take a CPR course see our Public CPR page.
+To find out more about learning CPR, see our CPR Information page.

 |Explorer Post 2555